kakkarot164/Global-Terrorism-prediction/README.md

 # Terror Attack Prediction

-Predicting if the Attack predicted is major or minor
+Predicting if the Attack is major or minor

 Note: 'terror_data_final' dataset contain vast amount of misspell